LC-Linkous/reverse_engineering_notes/README.md

 * [IoT Protocols](#iot-protocols)

 This field requires specialized equipment and knowledge of radio frequency principles and wireless communication standards.
 It is the second hardest topic of the four topics listed here.
 Depending on the use-case, some of the common tools from the [General Tools](#general-tools-table) table may be needed, but typically this bulk of this work will be digital rather than physical.
 The minimum required knowledge in this section is higher than in two previous sections due to it being more specialized.
-Some approaches, such as working with cellular or mobile equipment, may be inaccessable to the average person either for monetary, infrastructure, or legal reasons.
+Some approaches, such as working with cellular or mobile equipment, may be inaccessible to the average person either for monetary, infrastructure, or legal reasons.
 The required knowledge for RF is also not trivial.
-However, the first three sub-topics listed (Wifi, Bluetooth, and RFID/NFC) have a reasonable entry point for most people.
-Sub-GHz/ISM is also accessabile as long as regulations for frequency, power, etc.
+However, the first three sub-topics listed (WiFi, Bluetooth, and RFID/NFC) have a reasonable entry point for most people.
+Sub-GHz/ISM is also accessible as long as regulations for frequency, power, etc.

 This section of topics requires some knowledge and skills in:
 *